 Timings: 10 AM to 11 PM in Summers | 10 AM to 10 PM in Winters

 Nothing beats the experience of cruising one of the most scenic waterways of Europe – the Seine river.
+It is among the most preferred Paris winter activities.
 A cruise tour over this river is undoubtedly the most invigorating experience, specially for couples, where one gets to witness the most breathtaking sights from the open air decks of a luxurious cruise boat lazily drifting down the Seine river.
 In fact, it’s among the most romantic things to do in Paris in winter where you can have a romantic dinner onboard while sailing through brightly lit enchanting landscapes and the city’s mythical spots.

 One can book a cruise in Paris in December or any other winter months via the Bateaux-Mouches or the Bateaux Parisiens cruise companies, the city’s most famous boat tour companies.